 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients who were given antianxiety drugs.
-These medications are used to treat patients experiencing anxiety or depression.
+This tells you the percent of patients who were given antianxiety medications.
+These drugs are prescribed to patients experiencing depression or anxiety.

 Managing Depression Among Residents

-This tells you the percent of patients who are showing depressive symptoms.
-High levels of depression may be a sign worse patient care.
+This is the percentage of residents who are exhibiting symptoms of depression.
+High levels of depression may be a sign a less hospitable environment.

 Appropriate Vaccine Usage